mlgupta/keyper-web/content/home/faq.md

 There is one little inconvenience with certificates, and that is a user cannot sign their keys themselves as they do not have access to CA's private key.
 A process must be put in place to sign the keys.
 Once the administrator sets up a user in the Keyper system, s/he can upload keys to be signed by the CA. Keyper system generates the certificate on the fly based on pre-defined rules (like duration of the certificate, and what servers/principals any given user has access to).
 ## Is Keyper opensource?
 ~~Not yet.
 However, we are working to get it open-sourced under GPLv2 (pending permission from our corporate overlords).~~
 Yes!
 We Opensourced Keyper under GPLv3 license.
-The source repositories are located at [keyper-docker](https://github.com/dbsentry/keyper-docker) and [keyper](https://github.com/dbsentry/keyper).
+The source repositories are located at [keyper-docker](https://github.com/dbsentry/keyper-docker), [keyper](https://github.com/dbsentry/keyper), and [keyper-fe](https://github.com/dbsentry/keyper-fe).
 The following components of keyper are open-source:
+* keyper frontend
 * keyper REST API
 * keyper docker image builder
 * All artifacts related to OpenLDAP schema

 The above stack can be administered using ```curl``` CLI.

-The web-based administration console for Keyper has not been open-sourced.
+~~The web-based administration console for Keyper has not been open-sourced.

 The above arrangement should satisfy the needs of most of our users as smaller commercial customers can continue to use the web based admin console bundled with a docker image up to 20 servers.
-After which they have the option to purchase a license.
+After which they have the option to purchase a license.~~
 ## Where can I get Keyper?
 Keyper can be downloaded from the docker [registry](https://hub.docker.com/repository/docker/dbsentry/keyper) either using docker or podman.
 ## I have a question/suggestion/need to report a bug.
 How can I contact you?